husthuaan/AoANet/README.md

 # Attention on Attention for Image Captioning

-This repository includes the implementation for [Attention on Attention for Image Captioning](https://arxiv.org/abs/1908.06954) (to appear in ICCV 2019 as oral presentation).
+This repository includes the implementation for [Attention on Attention for Image Captioning](https://arxiv.org/abs/1908.06954).

 ## Requirements